juji-io/site/blog/you-really-get-me-a-guide-to-chatbot-personalization-by-individual-differences.md

 ![Individual differences characterizes each person from three broad aspects: what you like to do, what you are good at, and how you handle life's challenges.](/assets/uploads/screen-shot-2020-10-24-at-7.58.55-pm.png)

-All the examples above show that a chatbot would be able to offer personalized suggestions and advices if it knows the ***[individual differences](https://en.wikipedia.org/wiki/Personality_and_Individual_Differences)***--the unique characteristics--of its users.
-Broadly speaking, individual differences are a set of characteristics that define a person as a unique individual, also known as one's ***personality***.
+All the examples above show that a chatbot would be able to offer personalized suggestions and advices if it knows the personality of its users.
+Broadly speaking, ***personality*** includes a set of characteristics that define a person as a unique individual, also known as ***[individual differences](https://en.wikipedia.org/wiki/Personality_and_Individual_Differences)***.
 One's personality describes a person from three broad aspects:

 1. **What a person likes to do**, including the person's passions and interests.
 2. **What a person is good at**, such as the person's talents and skills.